cogsec-collaborative/AMITT/counters_index.md

 <tr>
 <td><a href="counters/C00017.md">C00017</a></td>
 <td>Repair broken social connections</td>
-<td>For example, use a media campaign to promote in-group to out-group in person communication / activities .
-Technique could be in terms of forcing a reality-check by talking to people instead of reading about bogeymen. </td>
+<td>Technique could be in terms of forcing a reality-check by talking to people instead of reading about bogeymen. </td>
 <td>M010 - countermessaging</td>
 <td>TA01 Strategic Planning</td>
 <td>D3 Disrupt</td>